 Burgoyne's council discussed whether to attack the next day, and a decision was reached to delay further action at least one day, to September 21.
 The army moved to consolidate the position closer to the American line while some men collected their dead.
 The attack on the 21st was called off when Burgoyne received a letter dated September 12 from Henry Clinton, who was commanding the British garrison in New York City.
 Clinton suggested that he could "make a push at [Fort] Montgomery in about ten days."
 (Fort Montgomery was an American post on the Hudson River, in the New York Highlands south of West Point).
-If Clinton left New York on September 22, "about ten days" after he wrote the letter, he still could not hope to arrive an attack or even menace of an attack on Fort Montgomery must be of great use ...
+If Clinton left New York on September 22, "about ten days" after he wrote the letter, he still could not hope to arrive in the vicinity of Saratoga before the end of the month.
+Burgoyne, running low on men and food, was still in a very difficult position, but he decided to wait in the hope that Clinton would

+... an attack or even menace of an attack on Fort Montgomery must be of great use ...